ViaHero · January 11, 2019

 Your cruise line will also likely ask you to fill out a travel affidavit.
 It’s a short form you fill out to verify that the time you will spend in Cuba will fall under one of the approved categories of travel for Americans outlined by the US Treasury Department.
 The easiest category to fit into is often the Support for the Cuban People category.
-Under Support for the Cuban People, you must maintain a full-time schedule of activities that support the Cuban people—like taking a class on Cuban cocktails, hopping into a classic car for a tour of Havana, or even eating at privately-owned restaurants.
+Under Support for the Cuban People, you must maintain a full-time schedule of activities that support the Cuban people—like taking a class on Cuban cocktails, hopping into a classic car for an independent tour of Havana, or even eating at privately-owned restaurants.

 The travel categories for Americans are not as confusing as they sound at first, but if you’re looking for peace of mind and a one-of-a-kind travel experience, ask a ViaHero travel expert to plan your itinerary for you.
 Our Cuban travel experts make sure that you get to do the activities you enjoy while following the rules of travel for Americans in Cuba.

 Ports of call for cruises to Cuba